DrEpico/event-manager/README.md

 # ThAmCo Project Requirements
-This project involves managing food items and menus for the Catering system, adhering to the functional requirements outlined below.
+This project involves managing food items and menus for the Catering system and Event management system, adhering to the functional requirements outlined below.
 API methods utilise DTOs to simplify input and output handling, unless deemed unnecessary.

 <!--## Functional Requirements
 # Must (Critical requirements)